ndy-s/captcha-ocr-deploy/README.md

 1. Log in to Railway.
 2. Click on "Create Project".
 3. Choose an empty project (you can name it as you like).
+4. Then click on "Add a Service" and choose an empty service.
+After that, click "Deploy" (it will show a pop-up to apply the changes).
-4. You need to install Railway CLI to interact with Railway from your local terminal.
+5. You need to install Railway CLI to interact with Railway from your local terminal.
 Follow the guide [here](https://docs.railway.app/guides/cli).

 Now you’re ready to proceed with deploying your machine learning model using Railway!